The BQ framework

 The BQ framework tries to distill all these objectives down to four aims – which align to the ‘Four Cs’ identified by educational and business thought-leaders as the crucial skills to be honed in students in preparation for their lives beyond school and university.
 These aims are, to hone critical thinking, develop communication skills, encourage collaboration, and inspire creativity.
 The rationale behind this is to demonstrate that TOK has very strong credentials as a course that provides students with authentic skills that can be applied to the real world.
 In this document, we indicate how these four aims align to the ‘official’ course aims, assessment objectives, and learner profile attributes.

-2. The AOKs, and core & optional themes
+2. Alignment to the AOKs, and core & optional themes

 TOK 2022 comprises three elements: the core theme (called, ‘knowledge and the knower’), the five optional themes (knowledge and indigenous societies, language, politics, religion, and technology), and the five areas of knowledge (the arts, history, the human sciences, mathematics, and the natural sciences).